rebelsky/sams-assorted-musings-reflections/index.md

 [On the genesis of _Sam's Assorted Musings and Rants_](genesis.html) (Essay #5)

-> Why I started this site
+> Why I started this site.

 On the form of these musings and rants
 - *Forthcoming*

-> Why I'm putting my essays on a Web site and not a 'blog or Twitter feed
+> Why I'm putting my essays on a Web site and not a 'blog or Twitter feed.

 Who's the audience, anyway?
 - *Forthcoming*